Q.E.D. (manga): Supporting characters

-Eva, Loki's partner and love interest, is a dark-skinned Asian woman who studied with him and Sou at MIT.
+Loki's partner and love interest.
+She is a dark-skinned Asian woman who studied with him and Sou at MIT.
 During their university days, she sabotaged Sou's thesis to help Loki, an act Sou later reveals he forgave, understanding her motives.
 Though Loki initially reacts angrily when the truth surfaces, Sou defends her, having long since moved past the incident.
 Eva appears periodically throughout the story, usually supporting Loki in investigations.
 Her relationship with Kana remains neutral, though their interactions are limited compared to Loki's frequent involvement in cases.